 Let’s take a look at all your area options!

-This is the Eastbank portion of Jefferson Parish.
+Metairie is part of the Eastbank portion of Jefferson Parish.
 It’s also the largest community in Jefferson parish.
-With lots of shopping, national chains, and lots of different housing sizes – it’s a great option for all types of people.
+With lots of shopping, national chains, and many different housing sizes – it’s an excellent option for all people.
 They even have Mardi Gras parades in Metairie!
-This New Orleans suburb is very popular, so don’t be shocked if you get into a bidding war over a home.
+This New Orleans suburb is trendy, so don’t be shocked if you get into a bidding war over a home.

-Kenner is the largest city in Jefferson parish and 7th largest in the state.
-It was originally inhabited by the Tchoupitoulas Indians, it was the first land in the metro area that Europeans set foot on.
-It’s close to the airport has some great neighborhoods, and with their growing Hispanic population – lots of amazing food options!
+Kenner is the largest city in Jefferson parish and the 7th largest in the state.
+The Tchoupitoulas Indians initially inhabited it; it was the first land in the metro area that Europeans set foot on.
+It’s close to the airport, has some great neighborhoods, and has many fantastic food options with its growing Hispanic population!

 Located on the Westbank, it’s a mix of retirees and families.
 Terrytown has a small-town feel where everyone knows their neighbors.
 Houses tend to be smaller and more affordable too.
 They have fabulous bakeries, multi-cultural shops, and Oakwood Mall!

-Known as “da parish”, Chalmette is just past the Lower Ninth Ward and Arabi.
+Known as “da parish,” Chalmette is just past the Lower Ninth Ward and Arabi.
 You will find kids riding their bikes and your neighbors waving hello.
 Local restaurants serving up comfort food can be found all over Chalmette.
-While it’s not super walkable (it’s a very residential place), nothing is more than 5 to 10 minutes from your door.
+While it’s not super walkable (a very residential place), nothing is more than 5 to 10 minutes from your door.

 When taking Claiborne down the Chalmette, you will drive through Arabi first.
-Arabi has homes that will remind you of New Orleans and also amazing new construction.
+Arabi has homes that will remind you of New Orleans and solid new construction.
 Great restaurants, a new grocery store, and ease of getting back to the city make this suburb of New Orleans super desirable.

-Centrally located on the Westbank, you’ve got lots of chain restaurants and national retailers all around you.
-If you are looking for an older neighborhood with cute cottage homes or a gated community with newer construction – Harvey checks other of those boxes.
+Centrally located on the Westbank, you’ve got many chain restaurants and national retailers all around you.
+If you are looking for an older neighborhood with cute cottage homes or a gated community with newer construction – Harvey checks other boxes.

 Belle Chasse is in Plaquemines Parish.
 While it will take you a little more time to get to the heart of New Orleans – people clamor to get in Belle Chasse for the schools.
 It’s also one of those communities where everyone knows everyone else.
 They’re gonna know your whole family too.
 With the Orange Festival, fresh produce from Becnel’s, and some of the best seafood in the state – you won’t be sad living in Belle Chasse.